Updated as at 30 October 2020

 Health and safety

 In addition, the Scottish Government has announced that as of Saturday 10 October retail premises will be required to introduce social distancing of two metres (as opposed to the one metre-plus mitigation measures that have recently been in place).
 It will also be necessary to reintroduce measures that had become a familiar sight to us all – such as one-way systems through shops, etc. Further additional temporary measures now also include the requirement to wear face coverings in communal areas in indoor workplaces.
-You can find more general health and safety guidance on our COVID-19 advisory pages.

 For more information, please get in touch with Kevin Clancy, or your usual Shepherd and Wedderburn contact.